COVID-19 & Rental Assistance: Commissioner's Message & Agency Updates

 - We’ve suspended face-to-face interactions for those who need to access our services and encourage people to email, call, or use our website.

 - Due to statewide teleworking recommendations, most of our team is working from home.

 - A limited number of staff remain on-site at our locations to ensure our programs and services continue without interruption.

 DCA is actively involved in helping the State respond to the challenges created by COVID-19.
 Areas of involvement include:

-- Rental Housing Assistance: The CDC Eviction Moratorium has been extended until June 30, 2021, meaning that no one should be evicted solely for non-payment of rent until that date.
+- Rental Housing Assistance: The CDC Eviction Moratorium has been extended until July 31, 2021, meaning that no one should be evicted solely for non-payment of rent until that date.
 Visit GeorgiaLegalAid.org for more information.
 Some local communities are offering rental assistance with CARES Act Coronavirus Relief (or other) funds.
 Constituents can contact their local City or County government to see if funds are available for rental assistance.
 Constituents can also reach out to their local United Way by dialing 2-1-1 for updated information on available rental assistance.
 DCA is currently providing rental assistance through the State of Georgia Rental Assistance Program in communities that did not receive their own funding.
 The FAQ page on the State of Georgia Rental Assistance Program has information on how to access rental assistance in areas not covered by the State of Georgia Rental Assistance Program.
 The State of Georgia Rental Assistance program policies can be found here.

 - Affordable Housing: Our housing team is collaborating with federal partners to ensure that participants in our Housing Choice Voucher Program (formerly Section 8) remain stably housed and that the supply of affordable rental units in Georgia remains strong.
 Our State Home Mortgage team has also made accommodations for homeowners, and our Housing Tax Credit program has released interim policy updates and FAQs.